pandas-dev/pandas/doc/source/getting_started/dsintro.rst

 .. warning::

-   Dependent assignment maybe subtly change the behavior of your code between Python 3.6 and older versions of Python.
+   Dependent assignment may subtly change the behavior of your code between Python 3.6 and older versions of Python.

-   If you wish write code that supports versions of python before and after 3.6, you'll need to take care when passing ``assign`` expressions that
+   If you wish to write code that supports versions of python before and after 3.6, you'll need to take care when passing ``assign`` expressions that

-   * Updating an existing column
+   * Update an existing column
-   * Referring to the newly updated column in the same ``assign``
+   * Refer to the newly updated column in the same ``assign``

    For example, we'll update column "A" and then refer to it when creating "B".